NicholasMurray/javascript-accessibility-podcast/README.md

 your organisation and projects.
 Do you agree?
  * Nicholas, Gareth
    - #### Yes, accessibly is for everyone to consider.
 The more people who are aware of its importance the more it would become a normality to consider it in day to day work.
-   - #### From designers to developers, everyone has an input into moving towards a more accessible web, whether that entails colour contrast issues for designers to resolve or giving your application more context for disabled users so they can better understand the applications intentions.
+   - #### From designers and developers to testers and project managers, everyone has an input into moving towards a more accessible web, whether that entails colour contrast issues for designers to resolve or giving your application more context for disabled users so they can better understand the applications intentions.
+It’s also important that accessibility is tested before it goes out to production to ensure that users with impairments are getting the best possible experience of your application.

 ## Example of sites with great accessibility
  - https://www.citizensadvice.org.uk